ModeProvider

 |---|---|---|---|

-The mode in which to render all children.
+The sentiment in which to render all children.
 Required.

 The possible values vary across brands but there are some that are common to all brands: